chellxchell/CS396-FinalProject/README.md

     pred_all = RR_LSTM.train()
 ```

 Taking industry relations into account was more beneficial to stock ranking for NYSE than it was or NASDAQ, since NASDAQ is much more volatile and dominated by short-term factors.
-This model was compared to the __Graph Convolutional Network (GCN)__ method, a state-of-the-art graph-based learning method - this replaced the __Temporal Graph Convolution (TGC)__ layer in the RSR model.
-Another comparison was made to __Graph-based Ranking (GBR)__ - the graph regularization term was added to the loss function of __Rank_LSTM__.
-The authors found that __RSR_E__ (RSR with explicit modeling) and __RSR_I__ (RSR with implicit modeling) achieve improvement over both GCN and GBR, verifying the effectiveness of the proposed __TGC__ component.
+This model was compared to the **Graph Convolutional Network (GCN)** method, a state-of-the-art graph-based learning method - this replaced the **Temporal Graph Convolution (TGC)** layer in the RSR model.
+Another comparison was made to **Graph-based Ranking (GBR)** - the graph regularization term was added to the loss function of **Rank_LSTM**.
+The authors found that **RSR_E** (RSR with explicit modeling) and **RSR_I** (RSR with implicit modeling) achieve improvement over both GCN and GBR, verifying the effectiveness of the proposed **TGC** component.

 <img src="/blog_images/industry_relations_performance.png" alt="Back-testing procedure of relational ranking methods with industry relations regarding IRR" width="800">

-When considering the Wiki relation of stocks, the __RSR_E__ and __RSR_I__ achieve the best performance, further
+When considering the Wiki relation of stocks, the **RSR_E** and **RSR_I** achieve the best performance, further
-demonstrating the effectiveness of the __TGC__ component.
+demonstrating the effectiveness of the **TGC** component.

 <img src="/blog_images/wiki_relations_performance.png" alt="Performance comparison of relational ranking methods with Wiki relations regarding IRR" width="800">

 ## Evaluating the Models

-The performance of the proposed methods was investigated under three different back-testing strategies, __Top1__, __Top5__, and __Top10__, buying stocks with top-1, 5, 10 highest expected revenue, respectively.
+The performance of the proposed methods was investigated under three different back-testing strategies, **Top1**, **Top5**, and **Top10**, buying stocks with top-1, 5, 10 highest expected revenue, respectively.

-The following is the complete code for the evaluator:
+The following is the complete code for the evaluator.
+This evaluate function is used in the model files to backtest and fully calculate the analysis metrics that can be used for evaluation:

 ```
 def evaluate(prediction, ground_truth, mask, report=False):
     assert ground_truth.shape == prediction.shape, 'shape mis-match'